cs0320-s24/mock-typescript/README.md

 2. tests for loading a file in brief mode
 3. tests for loading a file in verbose mode
 4. tests for calling a malformed file
+5. tests for switching csvs

 Mode.spec.ts:

-5. tests for default brief mode
+1. tests for default brief mode
-6. tests switch to verbose mode
+2. tests switch to verbose mode
-7. tests nonsense input
+3. tests nonsense input

+View.spec,ts:

+1. tests for viewing without a loaded file
+2. tests for viewing a file with headers
+3. tests for viewing a file without headers
+4. tests for switching csvs

 # How to